kghudgens/C-Cpp/README.md

 # C/C++

-I'm currently working to learn both C and C++.
+I am using the book C++ Crash Course by Josh Lospinoso to learn the core features of C++ and popular libraries.

-I will be using this repo to track my progress as I code publicly.
+This repo will be used to track my progress as I code publicly.